Outlier detection in state-space models using mean-shift penalisation: Introduction

 For SSMs, the focus of this paper, outlier-robust variants of the Kalman filter \citep{kalman_new_1960} have been well studied, see amongst others \cite{cipra1997kalman, ruckdeschel_robust_2014, duran-martin_outlier-robust_2024,fang_robustifying_2018}.
 Several robust estimation procedures for SSMs have been proposed, leveraging robust filters with a robustified likelihood (e.g., \citealp{crevits_robust_2019} for Huber maximum likelihood or maximum trimmed likelihood), assuming $t$-distributed observation processes (e.g., \citealp{ting_kalman_2007, agamennoni_outlier-robust_2011}), or using a generalised method of wavelet moments (e.g., \citealp{guerrier_robust_2022}).

-Existing robust approaches to SSM typically only ameliorate the impact of outliers, for example using Huber-type likelihoods or heavy tailed data generating distributions, and do not necessarily provide explicit identification of contaminated observations.
+Existing robust approaches to SSM typically only ameliorate the impact of outliers, for example using Huber-type likelihoods or heavy tailed data generating distributions, and do not necessarily provide explicit identification of outliers.
 Further, for trimming approaches, a priori knowledge about the level of contamination is required, for example, specifying the proportion of trimming required.
-None of the existing studies, however, propose a robust procedure where estimation of the SSM parameters and outlier detection are combined in one single objective function.
+None of the existing studies, however, propose a robust procedure where estimation of the SSM parameters and outlier detection are combined in one single loss function.

 The method we propose in this paper fills this gap by providing an estimation framework that identifies additive outliers in the observation process and jointly delivers reliable parameter estimates in the presence of contamination.
 We introduce ROAMS, Robust Outlier-Adjusted Mean-Shift estimation for linear Gaussian SSMs.
 ROAMS augments the observation equation with a time-indexed mean-shift vector that negates the impact of outliers.
-The challenge, though, is that these outlying time points are not known in advance, unlike regular missing values, and need to be detected.
-ROAMS achieves this through the addition of an $L_0$ penalty on the shift parameters to the maximum likelihood objective function.
-Flagged observations with non-zero shifts are then excluded from state updates by setting the Kalman gain to zero, behaving as if they are missing values.
-Hence, the ROAMS procedure effectively leverages the ability of SSMs to accommodate missing values.
+The challenge, though, is that these outlying timepoints are not known in advance, unlike regular missing observations, and need to be detected.
+ROAMS achieves this through the addition of an $L_0$ penalty on the shift parameters to the likelihood-based loss function.
+Flagged observations with non-zero shifts are then excluded from state updates by setting the Kalman gain to zero, behaving as if they are missing observations.
+Hence, the ROAMS procedure effectively leverages the ability of SSMs to accommodate missing observations.
 Achieving outlier robustness through mean shifts has been used successfully in the context of linear regression models \citep{she_outlier_2011,mccann_robust_2007,gannaz_robust_2007}, and more recently for covariance estimation \citep{raymaekers_mcd_2024} and Gaussian mixture models \citep{zaccaria_2025}.